maxcww/movies/README.md

 ## Production information

 ### Description
 This service provides the user with a map of San Francisco with markers of movies that have been filmed there.
-Te user is able to filter the view using autocompletion search.
+The user is able to filter the view using autocompletion search.

 ### Software requirement
 1. Docker